"Fifty Years of Advancing the Testing Boundaries"

 Scientists and Engineers of the day determined that a conference that concentrated on increasing the knowledge base and sharing information on the difficulties of simulating the environments of space would be beneficial to industry and the American Space Program.
 Since the first Conference in 1966 the attendees and supporters of the conference have been instrumental in many things including, putting people on the Moon, simulating the environments of our solar system and the Martian surface so that Spacecraft and Rovers can survive in these severe conditions.
-They have helped make the Hubble Space Telescope and the International Space Station successful National and International Assets, along with supporting thousands of other spacecraft that perform functions of National Defense, Earth science, Planet research, Commercial applications and hundreds of other functions to numerous to mention.
+They have helped make the Hubble Space Telescope and the International Space Station successful National and International Assets, along with supporting thousands of other spacecraft that perform functions of National Defense, Earth science, Planet research, Commercial applications and other unique functions too numerous to mention.

 A half century ago the conference consisted entirely of United States professionals.
 Today the conference has grown to include attendees from as many as 10 different countries.
 The advancement of attendance from around the globe shows the importance of ‘Advancing the Testing Boundaries’ to ensure that the Flight hardware that will operate in the harshest of environments will not only survive but will thrive and operate flawlessly to its nominal life span and in most cases well beyond.
 The Space Simulation Conference is and has been a tremendous venue for the experts and the novices in the field to share experiences, techniques, triumphs and even failures.